The number of months presented is the median. It represents the time it took to complete 50% of the cases in a given time period.

-Policy Manual to implement a new process, referred to as the Bona Fide Determination (BFD).
-The new policy enables USCIS to review
+USCIS Policy Manual to implement a new process, referred to as the Bona Fide Determination (BFD).
+The new policy enables USCIS to

-petitions more efficiently, and provide the benefits of employment authorization and deferred action to more petitioners in a shorter time period
+review petitions more efficiently, and provide the benefits of employment authorization and deferred action to more petitioners in a

-than the waiting list process.
-As with the waiting list, petitions will generally be adjudicated under the BFD process in the
+shorter time period than the waiting list process.
+As with the waiting list, petitions will generally be adjudicated under the BFD

-order they were received.
-While USCIS implements the BFD process and gathers initial data on the BFD
+process in the order they were received.
+While USCIS implements the BFD process and gathers initial data on the BFD adjudications,

-adjudications, including the possible impacts of the new process on overall U adjudications, USCIS is not reporting processing times
+including the possible impacts of the new process on overall U adjudications, USCIS is not reporting processing times for the

 sufficient data to report accurate BFD processing times, whichever occurs earlier.